Talk to Fa

 She’s been with me this whole time.

-#stories #intuition #ancestors
+#stories #ancestors

 It was a chilly winter day.
 The sky was gloomy and the temperature was low.
 I met him near the Venice canals just before sunset.